-Seminars/Journal Club exercises expose the student to systemic review of published literature in selected topics related to pharmaceuticals.
-Presentations during the course foster communication skills, presentation skills and IT skills.
-Through the questions & answers and peer evaluation, students would be able to identify the need of their own self development.
+Seminars/ Journal Club will expose the students to systemic review of literature on a selected topic followed by article discussion.
+Students need to make an oral presentation of 40-50 minutes duration on a selected topic which will foster communication skills, presentation skills and IT skills.
+Through the questions & answers and evaluation session, students will be able to identify the need of their own self development and development of others.

-PPD-RP: RESEARCH PROJECT & DISSERTATION (Third Semester (2CH) & Fourth Semester (8 CH))
+PPD-RP: RESEARCH PROJECT & DISSERTATION (Fourth Semester (10 CH))

-This is one year long research project during second year in the field of pharmaceutical product development to be conducted under the supervision of DPC faculty.
+This is one-year long laboratory or clinic based research project conducted by the students under the supervision of DPC faculty.
 Each student is responsible for developing and performing their own research project.
-Students develop technical writing and oral presentation skills by writing a final report on their project, and by defending their work in a final presentation before experts.
+Students are encouraged to work with others in the labs, but they must make an active and significant contribution to the project.
+Students develop technical writing and oral presentation skills by writing a final report on their project, and by defending their work in a final presentation before external and internal examiners.